 Also, post regularly.
 On social media, consistency beats intensity.
-If you’re too busy to manage your Page, you can always add a manager.
+If you’re too busy to manage your Page, you can always add a new Facebook Page manager.

 Billion-dollar brands and freelancers are expanding their business through Facebook Pages.
 So, for independent businesses, it’s not a question of whether you should have a Facebook Page but how well you use it.
 Facebook Pages can help build awareness, increase reach, and create distinct and compelling equity for your small business.
 Importantly, the more you use it - and learn from its analytics - the more productive your efforts will be.